HISTORY

 Doornjil Yoor-dininy - 'Coming together to create and sustain partnerships for mutual growth'

-The name ‘Bibbulmun’ represents one of fourteen clans of the Noongar Nation of the southwest of Western Australia and Bibbul means ‘paperbark’ in the Noongar language.
+Bibbul means ‘paperbark’ in the Noongar language.
 It is reflective of the life-giving connection between our ancient land and its many uses; in this instance, paperbark represents the closest thing to stationery in a contemporary context.
 While the Fund’s name, Bibbulmun, originates in WA, the founders recognise the rich tapestry of connection across our nation.

 VISION, MISSION & VALUES